 Are you completing requirements soon?
 If you have completed 45 hours or more, you might be close to completing a two-year degree.

 To find out, please see an advisor now to apply for graduation.
-Summer & Fall 2014 graduates should apply now!
+Fall 2014 & Spring 2015 graduates should apply now!

 To have a degree posted to your transcript, a student must comply with formal procedures for graduation in

 - Submit an Application for Graduation form to the Admissions/Records Office at least one semester prior to graduation.